jagimene/jagimene/README.md

 ### Hi there 👋

-Im am a Big Data Engineer working within Machine Learning Proyects, my main goal is develop a CI/CD process for ML with the help of new soft infra and methodology.
+Im am a Big Data Engineer working within Machine Learning Projects, my main goal is develop MLOps CI/CD processes that help to improve the technical debt of the Analytical Teams.

 #### TECH STACK